DevS0323010/4w4o-presets/README.md

 To add a new preset:

-1. Create a JSON file in `presets/`
+1. Create a JSON file in `presets/`.
-2. Add it to the "Preset Examples" section
+2. Write the JSON data using the GUI editor or by modifying the code directly.
-3. Submit a pull request
+3. Submit a pull request with your changes.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.